wp-plugins/editorial-calendar/readme.txt

 Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=posts_list">Zack's WordPress Sandbox</a>.

+= What languages is the calendar available in? =

+The calendar is available in English and Croatian.

+= Can I add another language? =

+Yes please!
+We are looking for translators.
+It only takes 20 minutes.
+If you're interested please <a href="mailto:zack@grossbart.com">contact us</a>.

 = Can I use the editorial calendar with pages? =

 Right now the calendar only supports posts.
-We are considering adding support for pages.
+We are considering adding pages.
 If you would like to see support for pages let us know.

-= Does the editorial calendar change the way my posts look? =
+= Will my readers be able to tell I'm using the editorial calendar? =

 No.  The calendar is only an administration tool.
 None of your readers will know you are running the calendar unless you tell them.

-= Why are my posts different colors? =

-The different color of each post indicates the status.
-Gray is <code>draft</code>, blue is <code>publish</code>, and yellow is <code>future</code>.

-= Why does the calendar change my post status? =
+= Why can't I move published posts? =

-The calendar works with three types of post status: <code>draft</code>, <code>publish</code>, and <code>future</code>.
-If you move a <code>publish</code> post to a date after the current day it becomes a <code>future</code> post.
-If you drag a <code>future</code> post to a day before the current day it becomes a <code>draft</code> post.
+Moving published posts can cause problems with some RSS feeds and is generally not very popular.
+Right now the calendar only allows you to move scheduled and draft posts.

 = Why doesn't the calendar work with Live Countdown Timer =